faizijr12github/Dynamic-Theme-Dashboard-Light-Dark-Mode/README.md

 This project demonstrates **advanced UI/UX design principles** in Power BI by implementing a seamless **Light and Dark mode toggle** — a feature typically associated with modern web and mobile applications, now brought natively into a BI report.

-Using a combination of **Bookmarks** and the **Selection Pane**, users can switch between visual themes instantly without losing their current filter or slicer state — delivering a polished, app-like experience inside Power BI.
+Using a combination of **Icon Images with Action**, users can switch between visual themes instantly without losing their current filter or slicer state — delivering a polished, app-like experience inside Power BI.

 ---